awei669/awei669.github.io/_pages/about.md

 ---

 # Biography
-Graduated from Wuhan University of Technology with a master's degree in engineering, and Will join the DLVC lab of South China University of Technology.
+Graduated from Wuhan University of Technology with a master's degree in engineering, and will join the DLVC lab of South China University of Technology.

 # News